swarup-p/VSD_Physical_Design_Workshop/README.md

 LEF files contain information necessary for PnR process.
 There are two types of LEF files, one is 'tech lef', which includes layer information, DRC rules, via information and the other is 'cell lef' which contains abstract information of standard cells.
 As LEF files does not contain any logic design information, they protect design IP.

+### Example to Check PnR Tool Requirements

 Here is an example to check with the help of guidelines if PnR tool requirements are satisfied by above-mentioned custom inverter cell.

   - To verify if ports lie on the interconnect layer, track information and layout grid should be converged

-  Tracks are centered at the origin.
   The offset value (distance from the origin to the routing track) and the pitch value (centre-to-centre distance between the routing tracks) along x and y direction are defined in the track information file.
 Typical data format in track info file is,

 	Layer Direction Offset Pitch